 Part of a series on building the bilingual teacher pipeline.
-Read the case study on Portland here.
+Read the profile of Portland Public Schools here.

 Another rainy morning in western Washington: the students at Midway Elementary School are running into the building to escape the cold.
 Inside one classroom, paraprofessional Diana Davis is leading a before-school Spanish literacy class.
 She is teaching five English learners (ELs) how to mix syllables together to form a word.
 She points to the syllable “li” and then to the syllable “ma.”
 “Li.
 Ma.
 Lima.
 Tu sabes que es una lima?”
 (Do you know what a lima is?) she asks.
 Since many do not, Davis says, “Yo te voy a mostrar!”
 (I am going to show you!)
 She holds one of her hands in front of her face and exclaims “Oh mis uñas!
 Están muy largas!”
 (Oh my fingernails!
 They are so long!), dramatically motioning away from her fingernails to show that they are long.
 She elongates the word “largas” to “laaaaaargas.”
 Her energy is palpable.